mtrovo/python-clewareampel/README.md

 Control the Cleware USB Ampel (traffic lights) with Python.

 In this version only one Ampel can be controlled.
-It was not tested what will happen when you have to Ampels plugged.
+It was not tested what will happen when you have two Ampels plugged.

 ## In code